Data Protection Act 2018

 Overview

-This amendment to the Data Protection Bill mandates a government inquiry into allegations of data protection breaches by national news publishers and other media organizations.
-The inquiry will investigate the extent of unlawful conduct, corporate failures, and the role of various actors, and will make recommendations to balance privacy rights with freedom of expression.
+This bill amends the Data Protection Bill to mandate a government inquiry into alleged data protection breaches by national news publishers and other media organizations.
+The inquiry will investigate the extent of unlawful conduct, corporate governance failures, and the role of others in failing to investigate wrongdoing.
+It will also review existing regulations and make recommendations to balance privacy rights with freedom of expression.

 Description

-This amendment inserts a new clause into the Data Protection Bill, establishing a formal inquiry under the Inquiries Act 2005.
-The inquiry will examine data protection breaches by national news publishers and other media organizations.
-Key aspects include:
+The amendment adds a new clause to the Data Protection Bill, establishing an inquiry under the Inquiries Act 2005.
+This inquiry will be led by a judge or other appointed person and will investigate allegations of data protection breaches by national news publishers and other media organizations.

-• Consultations: Before setting the terms of reference, the Secretary of State must consult with Scottish Ministers, Northern Ireland Ministers, representatives of victims, and representatives of national news publishers and journalists.
+The Secretary of State must consult various parties before establishing the inquiry, including Scottish and Northern Ireland Ministers, representatives of victims, and representatives of national news publishers and journalists.
+The inquiry must consider previous inquiries and avoid wasting public resources.
+The inquiry will specifically examine events in Northern Ireland.

 Government Spending